icollier77/day-scheduler-app/README.md

 Overall, it was an interesting project: seemingly easy but at times challenging.
 Luckily, I was able to leverage the functionality for storing and extracting data in local storage from my previous project, a [quiz app][quiz-app-url].

+### jQuery 3.0

+The common advice for jQuery is to include `$(document).ready(function(){}` at the start of the code.
+However, the [documentation for jQuery 3.0][jquery-ready-url] specifies that this synthax is depreciate and is no longer necessary.
+The recommended way of calling is `$(function() {})`.

+This is why I did not use `$(document).ready()` in my code.

+### Nested loops

 The biggest challenge I encountered (in terms of impact on the code quality) is the issue of a nested loop which would negatively affect the Big O notation of the code.

+* I have researched this topic further and found the answer that it really depends on the size of dataset.
+For small datasets it is entirely acceptable to have nested loops, as noted in this [discussion on StackOverflow][stackoverflow-url].
+* Further, [another article][medium-url] suggested that a nested loop can be replaced with a more optimized code but at the expense of code readability, therefore making the code less "clean".
+* Finally, it seems that one of the ways to replace a nested loop involves a [hashmap][hashmap-url], and I am not yet familiar with this data structure.

+For all the reasons above, I decided to keep the nested loop in my code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>